Mahin-Hasan/Wedding-Snapshots-React/questions_and_answers.md

 #### Answer: C?

-<i>Write your explanation here</i>
-in the if statement count will only be incremented if the value of num is truthy. in the given nums array the 0 position index is 0 and it has total of 4 element. count is increased for 1,2,3 which sum up to 3.
+<i>in the if statement count will only be incremented if the value of num is truthy. in the given nums array the 0 position index is 0 and it has total of 4 element. count is increased for 1,2,3 which sum up to 3.</i>

 </p>
 </details>